 Indian Railway (IR) is one of the largest railway systems in the world.
 It serves a landmass of over 3.3 million sq.m. and a population of over one billion.
 The last 50 years have seen a tremendous growth in the Indian transportation sector.
 In the past few years, the volume of rails freight has increased by over five times and the number of passenger kilometers has increased over seven times.
-The tonnage handled by Indian ports has increased 16 times while the airfreight has increased 30 times.
-Railway freight, which was 73 MT in 1950-51, had increased to 474 MT in 2000-01, at an average annual increase of 10.98 percent.
-However, post 2001, the freight traffic has grown at an annual average of 8.50 percent and about 794 MT of freight was transported in 2008-09.
+The tonnage handled by Indian ports has increased 16 times.
+Railway freight, which was 73 MT in 1950-51, has increased to 1054 MT in 2013-14 i.e., 1344% variation over 1950-51.
 This rapid increase in freight traffic is attributed to India's economic growth, which resulted in traffic congestion on the existing railway track.